gperdrizet/diabetes-prediction/models/logistic_regression.md

 ## Model overview

-This is a scikit-learn Pipeline object that chains together multiple preprocessing, feature engineering, and modeling steps into a single estimator.
+This dataset contains a scikit-learn Pipeline object that chains together multiple preprocessing, feature engineering, and modeling steps into a single estimator.
 Pipelines ensure that all transformations are applied consistently during both training and inference, preventing data leakage and simplifying deployment.
-The pipeline was optimized using RandomizedSearchCV with resource constraints and serialized using joblib for efficient storage and loading of the fitted transformers and model.
+The pipeline was optimized using RandomizedSearchCV.
+Optimized hyperparameters are marked with *[optimized]* in the pipeline component descriptions below.

-Key features:
-- **End-to-end processing**: Automatically handles all preprocessing from raw data to predictions
-- **Reproducible transformations**: All fitted parameters (scalers, encoders, PCA components) are preserved
-- **Hyperparameter optimization**: Parameters across all pipeline steps were jointly optimized
-- **Resource-aware training**: Model was trained within specified memory (30GB) and runtime (1440 min) constraints

-For details on model optimization and training, see the [Jupyter notebook on GitHub](https://github.com/gperdrizet/diabetes-prediction/blob/main/notebooks/01.1-logistic_regression_model.ipynb).
+For details on model optimization and training, see the [logistic regression optimization and training notebook](https://github.com/gperdrizet/diabetes-prediction/blob/main/notebooks/01.1-logistic_regression_model.ipynb) on GitHub.

 ## Files